calpa/orbitgo/README.md

 ## 📝 License

-MIT License © 2025 OrbitGO
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Calpa Liu